-Stockman Murray Wilkinson has developed his own secret language of whistles that he uses to direct as many as nine working cattle dogs at the same time.
+Stockman have developed their own secret language of whistles that they use to direct their cattle dogs.

-Using nothing but whistles, his border collie cattle dogs – including Zac, Merle, Chime, Boo and Mambo – put cattle through an obstacle course and herded them to different parts of the arena.
+Using nothing but whistles, cattle dogs will put cattle through an obstacle course and herded them to different parts of the arena.

 Each whistled command is personalised with a different tone for each dog.

-His dogs are so well trained that even if he put a T-bone steak inside the front door, they wouldn't dare cross the threshold.
+These dogs are so well trained that even if you put a T-bone steak in front of them, they wouldn't dare touch it without being told.

-They are strictly outdoor dogs, rewarded with lots of pats and motivated only by an innate love of rounding up animals.
-To discipline them, he issues a deep doggy growl.
+These dogs are strictly outdoor dogs, rewarded with lots of pats and motivated only by an innate love of rounding up animals

 The Farm Dog Survey, by Sydney University, found a working dog costs its owner about $8000 but does about $40,000 worth of work in its lifetime.